bluebirz/bluebirz.github.io/_drafts/2025-feedback.md

   caption: <a href="https://unsplash.com/photos/a-man-and-a-woman-sitting-at-a-desk-fwgiihK3_A8">Unsplash / Centre for Ageing Better</a>
 ---

-In teamwork, we can't be individually perfect.
-One can be good at this yet not good at that.
-There are always rooms for improvement.
+In teamwork, one can be good at a part yet not good at another.
+There are always rooms for improvement for everyone in the team.

-**Feedback** is a great tool for every kind of work that we can make it the input for a person to thrive and grow.
-But how can we create **good feedback** without hurting our team member or interlocutor?
+**Feedback** is a great tool for every kind of work that we can make it the input for a person to improve, thrive, and grow.
+But how can we create **good feedback** without hurting our team members or our interlocutors?

 Here is the note of training I participated to learn about **Constructive feedback**.